dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

  - Known as "The Probability Distribution of Probabilities".
  - Bounded between $0$ to $1$.
 As it signifies the distribution of probability values it does not makes sense for it to have value not within the range  $0$ to $1$.
  - Suitable distribution model for the random behavior of percentages and proportions.
- - Has close connection to bernoulli distribution.
-Just as binomial distribution is a generalization bernoulli distribution, dirichlet distribution is a generationalization of beta distribution.
+ - Has close connection to binomial distribution.
+Beta is the conjugate prior of Binomial distribution.
  - Member of the exponential family.

 ###  ⯈ Gamma Distribution